thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/quantifiers_shorthand.md

 ## 0 or 1 Repetition (a.k.a., optional)

-There are a couple of shorthand symbols for common quantifiers.
 Take this case where we allow 0 or 1 instances of a numeric digit, making it optional.

 `match(regex="[0-9]{0,1}[A-Z]{2}", str="BC")`{{execute}}